 The little Cotswold town of Woodstock is a gorgeous little village with independent quaint shops and close to the historic Blenheim Palace, the birthplace of Sir Winston Churchill.
 It’s one of the UK’s most splendid country estates, well worth visiting before you go home, especially in the summer.

 5. Take a trip to the Pitt Rivers Museum and Museum of Natural History

 This museum is free of charge, so there are no excuse not to go inside!
 You’ll find all kinds of really interesting skeletons and stuffed animals and Victorian curiosities from all around the world, including the famous ‘shrunken heads’ from South American tribes.
 Much of the museum retains the original Victorian presentation, making it one of the most revered museums of its kind in the world.

 6. Explore some Oxford colleges

 Wander around and immerse yourself!
 The colleges are open to the public, offer a range of architectural styles and give a unique sense of Oxford history.
 Each has a chapel, refectory and library, as well and teaching and student rooms, and most have picturesque quadrangles, cloisters and gardens.
 They range from large colleges such as Christ Church (the setting for many scenes of ‘Harry Potter’ to smaller ones such as the intimate Corpus Christi.

 7. Go to an open-air play

-There are performances all around the city, in places you wouldn’t expect – so keep your eyes open and be prepared to be surprised and delighted.
-It’s a totally unforgettable way to see Shakespeare or any number of other spellbinding performances.
+There are summer performances all around the city, mostly in college gardens, and sometimes in places you wouldn’t expect.
+Keep your eyes open for and be prepared to be surprised and delighted.
+It’s an unforgettable way to see a Shakespeare play or any number of other spellbinding performances.

-There are so many other things to do… you’ll have an absolute ball during your summer school at Oxford and Cambridge.
+There are so many other things to do… you’ll have an absolutely magical time during your Oxford summer school experience!